joeclark-phd/granite/plan/tests.md

     @RunWith(SpringRunner.class)
     @WebMvcTest(HomeController.class)
     ```
+   I think the idea here is to use mock/stub objects for the Service (or Repository or whatever) so you're really just testing the pass-through from the service to the view via a controller.
+See `HomeControllerTest.java` for an example.

 1. Tests of the "MVC Layer" that test the whole stack except without starting an HTTP server, hence they are faster.
 These would be annotated with:
     ```